hamogu/doc/source/Reference/tools.rst

    same algorithm has been implemented into the `ISIS`_, `Sherpa`_, and `XSPEC`_ spectral fitting packages.
-The ACIS pileup model is statistical and is not an a priori photon-silicon interaction model which generates charge clouds and then PHAs per event "island" The model is valid on-axis for point sources for low to moderate pileup.
+The ACIS pileup model is statistical and is not an a priori photon-silicon interaction model which generates charge clouds and then PHAs per event "island".
+The model is valid for on-axis point sources with low to moderate pileup.
 Users should interpret all results including the effects of pileup cautiously.